vedantgattani/DEWPAT/README.md

 - `--scatter_densities`: displays a 3D scatter plot of a random subset of pixel values, with their projected 2D marginal densities.

 - `--manual_unfolded_1d`: displays a 1D histogram of the pixel values with respect to some arbitrarily defined ordering of 3D colourspace on the 1D real line, via a manually chosen colormap
 $`C:[0,1]\rightarrow[0,1]^3`$.

 - `--projected_pixels`: displays a random subset of coloured pixel points projected in their PCA subspace.

+- `--show_hsv`: displays the HSV decomposition

+- `--hist_hsv_polar`: shows the polar plot of the cyclic hue value histogram

+- `--show_twilight_img`: displays the image, scalarized according to the cyclic *twilight* colourmap

+- `--hist_twilight_polar`: shows the polar plot of the cyclic *twilight* colourmap value histogram

 - `--all`: displays all the aforementioned visualizations.

 It can also write the histogram values of the 1D ("manually unfolded") histogram to a file via `--write_1d_histo_vals --output_file histo_output.csv`.

 For complete details, run `python vis.py --help`.